sethvincent/appa-api/docs/getting-started.md

-# Getting started with appa
+# Getting started with appa-api